consequently/consequently-hugo/content/news/2016/the-poster-on-my-fence.md

 +++
 date = "2016-06-15T21:23:20+11:00"
-title = "I have a poster on my picket fence" description = "For the first time in my life, I have a campaign poster on my fence during a federal election.
+title = "I have a campaign poster on my picket fence" description = "For the first time in my life, I have a campaign poster on my fence during a federal election.
 Here I try to explain why." largeimage = true image = "images/vote-for-us.jpg"